95% of shoppers pick tech-based help over in-store sales staff

-So, when retail associates greet shoppers with the standard phrase, “Can I help you?” the answer these days is overwhelmingly “No.”
+So, when retail associates greet shoppers with the standard phrase, “Can I help you?” the answer these days is overwhelming “No.”

 Welcome to the age of the digital DIY shopper.
 This survey, unveiled by the folks at HRC Retail Advisory, suggests more shoppers are seeking help from technology – namely smartphones and social media – instead of salespeople when hunting for the perfect product in a store.

 smartphones: 34% said receiving sales and promotional information via their smartphones when they enter the store is important

 in-store apps: 76% say an in-store app that provides personal recommendations via their smartphone is important

 social media: almost 70% of Generation Z shoppers (aged 10 to 17) and 63 percent of millennial shoppers (aged 18 to 41) use social media while shopping in a store to share photos and solicit opinions on items from friends and family

 This data bolsters a tidal wave of research pointing to the importance of in-store connectivity to today’s shopping experience.

 In a study from Zebra Technologies, 60% of the 7,500 shoppers surveyed said their retail experience improves if a sales associate uses mobile devices to help them in a brick-and-mortar store.
 (The survey defined in-store mobile devices as mobile computers with scanners, mobile POS devices, tablets, kiosks or stationary product information terminals.)

 Mobile and digital technology is clearly taking over as the preferred form of customer service inside most retail stores.
 To use all these devices, however, customers and staff must have access to reliable, fast, secure Internet connectivity.